If You Find a Lost Animal,

 Please be careful handling an unknown animal.
 Lost pets may become frightened and may bite or scratch, causing injury to you or others.
 If you cannot safely handle the animal, call our 24-hour dispatch center for assistance at (562) 940-6898.

 Take the animal to your local animal care center.
-County animal care centers are open 24 hours a day to receive animals.
 This is the best place for a lost pet, and will create the greatest likelihood it will be reunited with its owner.
 The care center will scan the animal for a microchip and will have the animal readily available if the owner claims it.
 We will also ensure the animal receives all required vaccinations and other care.

 Place “Found” fliers where you found the animal.
 Use ads in local newspapers and Internet sites to spread the word.
 Talk to mail carriers and other people who frequent the area to see if they know where the pet lives.